schalkje/d3_research/dashboard/documentation/dashboard.md

 - **Center Preservation**: The center point of the user's view stays fixed
 - **Content Stability**: The same dashboard area remains visible during pure size changes
 - **Smooth Adaptation**: Automatically adjusts to new container dimensions
+- **100% Recalculation**: Recomputes the fit-to-container baseline so that returning to 100% (via controls or gestures) fits the entire graph in the resized container

 #### Aspect Ratio Changes